The-Yak-Collective/yakcollective/help.md

 ## Things that don't work

 * When creating a new member/project, the created card may indicate "invalid date" this does not seem to affect functionality.
-* Preview of *Projects* is bad, as *css* is not applied
+* Preview of *Projects* is bad, as *css* is not applied.
-* Preview of *members* is ok, but does not reflect what you see on webpage. that is what "view live" is for
+* Preview of *members* is ok, but does not reflect what you see on webpage. that is what "view live" is for.
-* No preview of sequences
+* No preview of sequences.

 *TBD*
 but pls tell us of any issues, perhaps by a message on the #infrastructure channel.